|

 Basic notes on

-Condensation polymers including school demonstration making Nylon
+Condensation polymers including school demonstration of making Nylon

 The